 Luckily, there are avenues that can be taken to improve FICO scores and transform a credit portfolio into a great one.
-There are credit cards for bad credit available.
+There are credit cards for people with bad credit available.

 Finding the right card can make all the difference.
 Here at Bonsai Finance, we strive to give everyone the opportunity to advance their score and position themselves to have the best scores with time.
 We certainly can help those looking for credit cards for bad credit.